Reporting or disclosing

 Download information for complainants

-If a report of sexual assault or sexual harassment has been made against you
+If a report of sexual harm has been made against you

 Download information for respondents

-This online form can be used by UniSA students and staff, including First Responders, to report an incident of sexual assault or sexual harassment.
+This online form can be used by UniSA students and staff, including First Responders, to report an incident of sexual harm.

 It is important to note that, if you are reporting on behalf of another person, you must have their consent before you do so.

-UniSA takes all allegations of sexual assault and sexual harassment seriously and has specific responsibilities when dealing with allegations made against our students and staff.
+UniSA takes all allegations of sexual harm seriously and has specific responsibilities when dealing with allegations made against our students and staff.
 We can and do investigate these reports.
 This can mean taking the appropriate action in conjunction with the Police, professional bodies or other government agencies.

-If you wish to disclose or report an incident to the University, we encourage you to make contact with one of our designated First Responders who are specially trained to respond to disclosures or reports of sexual assault and sexual harassment and can advise you of your options.
+If you wish to disclose or report an incident to the University, we encourage you to make contact with one of our designated First Responders who are specially trained to respond to disclosures or reports of sexual harm and can advise you of your options.

 Once you have considered your options you may choose whether or not you wish to proceed with a formal report.
 The process will differ slightly for students and staff, and depending on whether the perpetrator is a student or a staff member.

-To report an incident of sexual assault or sexual harassment to UniSA, click here.
+To report an incident of sexual harm to UniSA, click here.

-Disclosing means sharing an experience of sexual assault or sexual harassment, but not seeking further action from the University in relation to the incident(s).
+Disclosing means sharing an experience of sexual harm, but not seeking further action from the University in relation to the incident(s).

-If you wish to disclose an incident to the University, we encourage you to make contact with one of our designated First Responders who are specially trained to respond to disclosures or reports of sexual assault and sexual harassment and can advise you of your options.
+If you wish to disclose an incident to the University, we encourage you to make contact with one of our designated First Responders who are specially trained to respond to disclosures or reports of sexual harm and can advise you of your options.

 Once you have considered your options you may choose whether or not you wish to proceed with a formal report.
 The process will differ slightly for students and staff, and depending on whether the perpetrator is a student or a staff member.

-To disclose or report an incident of sexual assault or sexual harassment to UniSA, click here.
+To disclose or report an incident of sexual harm to UniSA, click here.

 Investigation